 The upper 220 m in Hole M0028A was drilled without coring.
 The first seismic features sampled were two previously unnamed reflectors.
-The calculated depth of the first, m4.1, corresponds to a maximum flooding surface and several small but closely spaced high density values; the calculated depth of the second, m4.5, matches a significant downhole increase in impedance generated predominantly by a sharp increase in density measured by the MCSL.
+The calculated depth of the first, m4R1, corresponds to a maximum flooding surface; the calculated depth of the second, m4R5, matches a significant downhole increase in impedance generated predominantly by a sharp increase in density measured by the MCSL.

-Calculations predict seismic sequence boundary m5 is between 258 and 263 mbsf.
-No obvious feature was observed in log data at this depth or in the corresponding cores, but core recovery was unusually poor in this exact interval.
-The most likely feature we detected is the base of a quartz sand interval at 269 mbsf.
-Seismic sequence boundary m5 marks a change in seismic facies: the ~15 m interval above is acoustically transparent, and immediately below m5 there are several closely spaced, subparallel reflectors.
+Calculations predict seismic sequence boundary m5 is between 258 and 263 m CSF-A. No obvious feature was observed in log data at this depth or in the corresponding cores, but core recovery was unusually poor in this exact interval.
+The most likely feature we detected is the base of a quartz sand interval at 269 m CSF-A. Seismic sequence boundary m5 marks a change in seismic facies: the ~15 m interval above is acoustically transparent, and immediately below m5 there are several closely spaced, subparallel reflectors.

-The calculated depth of seismic sequence boundary m5.2 is exactly the depth of the lower of two closely spaced impedance contrasts due to sharp density increases (see Fig. F56 in the "Site M0028" chapter).
+The calculated depth of seismic sequence boundary m5.2 is exactly the depth of the lower of two closely spaced density increases detected with the MCSL.
 The lower surface has the lithofacies character of a flooding surface; 2 m above it, the other is interpreted as a depositional sequence boundary.

-It is difficult to match surfaces in the core with sequence boundaries m5.3, m5.32, and m5.33 because of incomplete core recovery.
-The calculated depth of seismic boundary m5.4 is associated with a sharp impedance contrast at 495 mbsf (see Fig. F66 in the "Site M0028" chapter).
-It lies at the base of a very thick coarsening-upward succession and is consistent with the interpretation of a depositional sequence boundary.
-The calculated depth of seismic sequence boundary m5.45 likewise matches a lithologic expression of a sequence boundary and a sharp impedance contrast; the core expression of m5.47 appears to be ~5 m shallower than the calculated depth of the seismic event.
+It is difficult to match surfaces in the core with sequence boundaries m5.3, m5.3R2, and m5.3R3 because of incomplete core recovery.
+The calculated depth of seismic boundary m5.4 lies at the base of a very thick coarsening-upward succession and is consistent with the interpretation of a depositional sequence boundary.
+The calculated depth of seismic sequence boundary m5.45 likewise matches a lithologic expression of a sequence boundary; the core expression of m5.47 appears to be ~5 m shallower than the calculated depth of the seismic event.

-The calculated depth for seismic sequence boundary m5.6 closely matches the sedimentary discontinuity placed in a coring gap that corresponds to a significant downhole decrease in gamma ray values and co-incident sharp decrease in impedance.
-The core surface associated with seismic sequence boundary m5.7 (predicted depth of 589-599 mbsf) is uncertain.
-However, three surfaces are noted in the core between 600 and 610 mbsf, and the reflection may be a response to one or more of these features.
+The calculated depth for seismic sequence boundary m5.6 closely matches the sedimentary discontinuity placed in a coring gap that corresponds to a significant downhole decrease in gamma ray values.
+The core surface associated with seismic sequence boundary m5.7 (predicted depth = 589-599 m CSF-A) is uncertain.
+However, three surfaces noted in the core between 600 and 610 CSF-A, and the reflection may be a response to one or more of these features.

 The lithologic expression of seismic sequence boundary m5.8 is placed 9 m deeper than the calculated depth.
-We find the most reasonable match to be at a major burrowed contact separating silty glauconite sand above from sandy siltstone below that matches a large and sharp downhole decrease in density.
+We find the most reasonable match to be at a major burrowed contact separating silty glauconite sand above from sandy siltstone below.